aarnphm/aarnphm.github.io/content/thoughts/Philosophy and Nietzsche.md

 Eternal return is distinct return of outward movement, distinct contemplation of action

-### The dicethrow
+### The dice-throw

 The game as two set of movement
 Earth is where the dice is thrown and sky is when the dice is thrown back

-The dicethrow affirm becoming and it affirms the being of becomimg
+The dice-throw affirm becoming and it affirms the being of becoming

 Not a large number of throws produce the repetition of combinations but rather the number of combinations which produce the repetition of the dice throw